Layouts

 top- Distance in pixels from the top edge of a component to the top edge of its parent component.bottom- Distance in pixels from the bottom edge of a component to the bottom edge of its parent component.left- Distance in pixels from the left edge of a component to the left edge of its parent component.right- Distance in pixels from the right edge of a component to the right edge of its parent component.rotation- Rotation in degrees.
 (Caution: rotation of complex elements is not fully supported yet)

+All the properties above imply the absolute positioning of a component.
 When a component is positioned absolutely, it will ignore the normal layout of its parent.